NotMedic/NetNTLMtoSilverTicket/Readme.md

 This technique has been alluded to by others, but I haven't seen anything cohesive out there.
 Below we'll walk through the steps of obtaining NetNTLMv1 Challenge/Response authentication, cracking those to NTLM Hashes, and using that NTLM Hash to sign a Kerberos Silver ticket.

 This will work on networks where "LAN Manager authentication level" is set to 2 or less.
 This is a fairly common scenario in older, larger Windows deployments.
-It will not work on Windows 10 / Server 2016 or newer.
+It should not work on Windows 10 / Server 2016 or newer.

 ## There are 3 main steps